Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 Updated Land Rates and Circle Values in Goa

-- Panaji, Margao, and Mapusa have seen increases between 100% to 300%.
+- Panaji, Margao, and Mapusa – hikes between 100% to 300%

 AI-Based Stamp Duty Calculations Introduced

-- Verify if underpayment has occurred.
+- Verify underpayment

 1% Stamp Duty for Registered Housing Societies